The Dark Side of Gravity: The Pioneer Effect

 The so called Pioneer anomaly arose as an anomalous drift in time of the radiowave frequency received from both Pioneer 10 and 11 as compared to reference clocks on earth (Ref. \refcite{And}).
 The anomalous drift was found constant over more than 10 years and from 40 to 60 AU

 including in the error all systematical sources of uncertainties.
-Since all possible systematical origins investigated by Anderson and collaborators (Ref. \refcite{And}) were excluded or found very unlikely to account for the Pioneer anomaly, there is increasing evidence that it is now of fundamental physics origin.
-In GR, the Pioneer anomaly is a fatal one.
+Since all possible systematical origins investigated by Anderson and collaborators (Ref. \refcite{And}) were excluded or found very unlikely to account for the Pioneer anomaly, there have been increasing evidence that it was of fundamental physics origin until recent years when we have seen the efforts of several research teams attempting through detailed simulations and publications to convince us that the Pioneer anomaly was merely due to an asymmetrical radiation of the spacecrafts.
+I will adress these allegations at the end of this section to show why these appear groundless to me.

+The Pioneer anomaly is often accompanied by irritated disbelief of gravity experts which is not surprising given that for GR the Pioneer anomaly is a fatal one.
 Indeed, not only the sign of the shift is opposite to what we would have expected from a background effect but moreover the best effort in GR to melt together a background metric with a Schwarzschild metric is the McVittie metric (see Ref. \refcite{Giu} and references therein):

 where a(t) can be absorbed by a coordinate transformation $r a(t)\rightarrow r $ so that the background is completely suppressed except in the space-time $g_{ti}$ elements where its effect is at a much lower level than in the reported anomaly magnitude.
 In the combined DG solution, there is superposition without suppression: